Abdul Fatawu should be invited to the Black Stars - Attram De Visser advocates

 Attram De Visser in a statement congratulated the team for winning the competition and also called on the technical handlers of the various national teams to ensure the transition of the current crop of Black Satellites players.

-They made an exception for Abdul Fatawu who should be invited by Black Stars coach CK Akonnor.
+They made an exception for Abdul Fatawu who should be invited by Black Stars coach Charles Akonnor.

-“We would at this stage like to edge the Ghana Football Association and other national team coaches to manage the transition of our boys well to help shape their future career to the benefit of our national teams especially Ghana’s Black Stars.”
+“We would at this stage like to edge the Ghana Football Association and other national team coaches to manage the transition of our boys well to help shape their future carrier and to the benefit of our national teams especially Ghana’s Black Stars”.